01The Facebook Ad for Real Estate - Planning Your Ad

 03The Facebook Real Estate Ad Targeting Process - Step 1

 As there are a number of fields of information that allow us to precisely target which Facebook users will see our real estate ad, we're breaking this screen into two steps.
-Next to our ad itself, these two steps are critically important, as we'll be telling Facebook to present our real estate ads to a select group of users, and we can get really focused if we want to.
+Next to our ad are two steps that are critically important, as we'll be telling Facebook to present our real estate ads to a select group of users.
+As a result, we can get more focused if needed.
 Let's look at each item on this portion of the screen as shown in the image.

 Location of User